Prefrontal cortex: Interconnections

 The prefrontal cortex is highly interconnected with much of the brain, including extensive connections with other cortical, subcortical and brain stem sites.
 The dorsal prefrontal cortex is especially interconnected with brain regions involved with attention, cognition and action, while the ventral prefrontal cortex interconnects with brain regions involved with emotion.
 The prefrontal cortex also receives inputs from the brainstem arousal systems, and its function is particularly dependent on its neurochemical environment.
-Thus, there is coordination between our state of arousal and our mental state.
+Thus, there is coordination between one's state of arousal and mental state.
 The interplay between the prefrontal cortex and socioemotional system of the brain is relevant for adolescent development, as proposed by the Dual Systems Model.

 The medial prefrontal cortex has been implicated in the generation of slow-wave sleep (SWS), and prefrontal atrophy has been linked to decreases in SWS.
 Prefrontal atrophy occurs naturally as individuals age, and it has been demonstrated that older adults experience impairments in memory consolidation as their medial prefrontal cortices degrade.
-In monkeys, significant atrophy has been found as a result of neuroleptic or antipsychotic psychiatric medication.
 In older adults, instead of being transferred and stored in the neocortex during SWS, memories start to remain in the hippocampus where they were encoded, as evidenced by increased hippocampal activation compared to younger adults during recall tasks, when subjects learned word associations, slept, and then were asked to recall the learned words.

 The ventrolateral prefrontal cortex (VLPFC) has been implicated in various aspects of speech production and language comprehension.
 The VLPFC is richly connected to various regions of the brain including the lateral and medial temporal lobe, the superior temporal cortex, the infertemporal cortex, the perirhinal cortex, and the parahippoccampal cortex.
 These brain areas are implicated in memory retrieval and consolidation, language processing, and association of emotions.
 These connections allow the VLPFC to mediate explicit and implicit memory retrieval and integrate it with language stimulus to help plan coherent speech.
-In other words, choosing the correct words and staying “on topic” during conversation come from the VLPFC.
+In other words, choosing the correct words and staying "on topic" during conversation come from the VLPFC.